Dog Poo & Bins

 Dog Waste & The Law

-A Public Space Protection Order (PSPO) has been brought in across the whole of the Milton Keynes Borough to make it illegal to fail to pick up after a dog, under your control, has fouled in a public place.
+A Public Space Protection Order (PSPO) has been brought in across the whole of the Milton Keynes Borough to make it illegal to fail to pick up after a dog, under your control, that has fouled in a public place.

 If you don't clear up after your dog, you may be issued with a fixed penalty notice.
 If you don’t pay the fixed penalty, you could be faced with being taken to Court, where you could pay a fine of up to £1,000.